Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Bridging AI and Science: Through the Lens of Link Prediction

 In the curated AI4Science dataset $\mathcal{D} = \{(p_i, P_i, m_i, M_i, u_i)\}_{i=1}^N$, the extracted and clustered scientific problems $\{p_i\}$ and $\{P_i\}$, as well as AI methods $\{m_i\}$ and $\{M_i\}$, represent the respective landscapes of these two domains.
 The AI4Science publications, along with their descriptions of AI usage $\{u_i\}$, highlight the connections between scientific challenges and AI methods.
 To model these connections, we employ the link prediction formulation.

 \paragraph{Data. } We split the data into training and test sets based on publication dates.
-The training set includes papers published between 2014 and 2022 (5,829 AI4Science publications), which are used for training models, retrieving data points for generation augmentation, and identifying well/under-investigated areas, as illustrated in Fig. \ref{fig:cluster-sizes}.
-The testing set consists of publications from 2023 and 2024 (1,195 AI4Science publications), serving as the ground truth for evaluating link prediction models.
-The statistics are provided in Table \ref{tab:train-test-data} in the Appendix.
-It is important to note that the analyses prior to this section involve the full AI4Science dataset, spanning the period from 2014 to 2024.
+The training set includes papers published between 2014 and 2022 (6287 AI4Science publications), which are used for training models, retrieving data points for generation augmentation, and identifying well/under-explored areas, as illustrated in Fig. \ref{fig:cluster-sizes}.
+The testing set consists of publications from 2023 and 2024 (1225 AI4Science publications), serving as the ground truth for evaluating link prediction models.
+The statistics are provided in Table \ref{tab:train-test-data} in Appendix.
+Note that the analyses prior to this section involve the full AI4Science dataset, spanning the period from 2014 to 2024.

 \paragraph{Model and evaluation. } We employ two types of models to predict links between scientific problems and AI methods.
-The first category includes conventional bipartite link prediction models \cite{ozer2024link}, such as those based on the Katz index \cite{katz1953new} and node2vec embeddings \cite{grover2016node2vec}.
-Formally, given a source node $P_i$ (or $M_i$) in the bipartite graph, we predict $K$ potential target nodes for linking.
-We then compare the predicted set with the ground truth target node set and report Precision, Recall, and F1 scores @K \cite{al2006link, yang2015evaluating}.
-The bipartite graph is constructed and the models are trained using only the training data, with evaluation performed on the testing data.
-Please note that existing links may also be counted in constructing the ground truth set, because a new AI4Science work may reuse an existing connection between a scientific problem and an AI method.
+The first category directly make predictions on the \emph{cluster level} with conventional bipartite link prediction models \cite{ozer2024link}, such as those based on the Katz index \cite{katz1953new} and node2vec embeddings \cite{grover2016node2vec} or large language models (LLMs).
+Formally, given the cluster-level bipartite graph constructed on the training data and a source node $P_i$ (or $M_i$), the model predicts $K$ target nodes that could be potentially linked to the source node.
+We then compare the predicted nodes with the ground-truth target node set in the test data and report Precision, Recall, and F1 scores @K \cite{al2006link, yang2015evaluating}.
+Note that existing links may also appear in the ground-truth set, because a new AI4Science work may repeat an existing connection between a scientific problem and an AI method.
+Specifically, when using LLM for link prediction, the bipartite links to the source nodes are provided in prompts, and the model is referred to as `LLM (Cluster)'.